 Reception admissions are coordinated by the local authority, and priority is usually based on published admissions criteria rather than an informal “village only” rule.
 The school signposts families to the local authority admissions information and asks families to apply through the council they live in.

-Applications opened on 12 September 2025 and that families should submit by 12 January 2026, with offers released on 16 April 2026 (or the next working day).
+Applications open on 12 September 2026 and families should submit by 15 January 2027, with offers released on 16 April 2027.

 Yes.
 The school lists Creative Club after school, a multi-sports club with weekday sessions, and an ABC Tennis Club before school, with timings and year-group access set out on its website.